 4. What types of things would you be evaluating me on at year-end?

-5. Do you expect the main responsibilities for this role to change within the next year?
+5. Do you expect the primary responsibilities for this role to change within the next year?

 6. Who would I report to directly?

 * How to use the STAR method to nail your job interview

 * What are your strengths and weaknesses?
 Answering the question for job interviews

 * 5 job interview questions that will help you understand a company's culture

 * 9 common job interview questions you should be prepared to answer

 In addition to the broad goals and responsibilities of the position, it's a good idea to ask for more insight on the actual day-to-day tasks you would complete in this role.
 Here are a few questions to ask at an interview in this respect.